Plan Your Trip to Zion National Park in the Winter

 Zion National Park Winter Hiking

-When hiking in the winter be sure to dress in layers so you can adapt to the weather changes throughout the hike.
+You’ll want winter hiking gear and winter clothing layers so you can adapt to the weather changes throughout the hike.

 Zion Narrows hiking trail